 This allows you to check your understanding regarding everything the patient has told you.

-It also allows the patient to correct any inaccurate information & expand further on certain aspects.
+It also allows the patient to correct any inaccurate information and expand further on certain aspects.

 Once you have summarised, ask the patient if there’s anything else that you’ve overlooked.